Oxymorphone extended-release tabletsPronunciation

 Brand Name: Opana ER

-Oxymorphone extended-release tablets is a narcotic pain medicine that may become habit-forming.
+Oxymorphone extended-release tablets are a narcotic pain medicine that may become habit-forming.
 Misuse or abuse can lead to overdose and death.
 Do NOT take more than the recommended dose, take for longer than prescribed, or take more often than prescribed without checking with your doctor.

 Oxymorphone extended-release tablets may cause severe and sometimes fatal breathing problems.
 The risk may be greater when you first start this drug or with any increase in dose.
 Contact your doctor right away if you experience slow, shallow, or difficult breathing.